alesya-h/live-components/README.md

 # Live Components 🦄🦄🦄

-Don't duplicate server state on the client and get realtime collaboration for free.
+Throw away manual server state management on the client and get realtime collaboration for free.

 ## What is this about?